MCDevKit/cmcc-docs/json-templating-engine/array-functions/lastIndexOf.md

 layout: page
 grand_parent: JSON Templating Engine
 parent: Array functions
-title: indexOf
+title: lastIndexOf
 ---

-# indexOf
+# lastIndexOf

-Returns index of the first occurrence of given element inside the array or -1 if not found.
+Returns index of the last occurrence of given element inside the array or -1 if not found.

 ## Arguments